Missing 31-year-old man last seen in Helmville found safe - NewsBreak

 Missoula PD: Robbery suspect deceased following officer-involved shooting

-MISSOULA, Mont. - A robbery suspect was killed in an officer-involved shooting Friday.
+A robbery suspect was killed in an officer-involved shooting Friday.
 Missoula police responded to several robbery calls in the city before the suspect was located by a Missoula County Sheriff’s Deputy just after 11:30 am on Highway 10.
-Missoula Police Department, Missoula County Sheriff’s Office, Bureau...

 Fire reported to be burning in the area of Prospector Gulch and Grizzly Gulch